RhoInc/open-source-handbook/README.md

 ## Should my project be open source?

-A variety of projects are at Rho suitable for open source development.
-The checklist below lists attributes that indicate your project may be a good candidate for open source, but this is not meant to be prescriptive or exhaustive.
+A variety of projects at Rho are suitable for open source development.
+The checklist below lists attributes that indicate if your project may be a good candidate for open source, however this is not meant to be prescriptive or exhaustive.

 - Benefits others outside of Rho
 - Developed with federal or overhead funds